CodePushGo/website/src/content/blog/en/installing-capacitor-cli-step-by-step-guide.md

     ```

-For those using [Capgo's native plugin](https://capgo.app/plugins/), it automatically synchronizes plugins and maintains compatibility during updates.
+For those using [CodePushGo's native plugin](https://capgo.app/plugins/), it automatically synchronizes plugins and maintains compatibility during updates.

 After applying these fixes, rebuild your project to verify the changes: